 Education on family care and community development

-...children and students enrolled in preschool to college
+...children and students enrolled in our education programs

 ...school drop-outs and street youth in special education programs